-The recipe comes together easily and took me back in time.
+The recipe comes together easily and takes me back in time.
 As I creamed the butter and sugar and folded in the walnuts, I felt my Gramma’s presence in the kitchen with me, donned in her well-worn and faded yellow apron, sipping coffee and nodding her head in approval.
 Gramma, thanks for documenting so many wonderful, tasty recipes.
 I promise to make more of them!

 - Grease a 10X15 jelly roll pan or line with parchment (I used a 10X15 lasagne pan)